Merzasphor/MWSE/docs/source/types/tes3magicSourceInstance.md

 ### `serialNumber`

+*Read-only*.
 Unique indentifier for just this magic source.

 **Returns**: